LCG Holdings Tests goTenna Pro in Puerto Rico and Achieves 23.1 Mile Single-hop Range

 Throughout the testing process, every message was successfully transmitted and received without any loss of data.
 Messages were transmitted between Bayamón and Orocovis as well as between Bayamón and San Juan.
 For all three testing locations, the near real-time location of each individual user, updated at 30 second intervals, appeared on a shared map in the goTenna Pro app without any data loss.
 Most notably, the goTenna Pro mesh network exceeded range testing expectations despite the challenging terrain — the longest single-hop range recorded during this particular evaluation spanned a distance of 23.1 miles, from Orocovis to Bayamón.

 The success of the range test could have game-changing impacts on the future of disaster response in Puerto Rico.
 During Hurricane Maria, government agencies relied on a short supply of satellite phones for critical communications.
 Now, in the event of a likely cell tower failure or even a jammed satellite network, staff within the Governor’s Mansion — a 480-year-old building surrounded by seven-feet thick walls — could still send and receive updates from local leadership and response teams across the island.
-Even for teams operating within impacted areas, off-grid texting and mapping capabilities ensure constant situational awareness for first responders performing life-saving work and delivering mission-critical supplies.“If you send a truck of water to a community, you need to see where that truck is.
-If it goes missing for eight hours, it’s a nightmare because you have people in a town waiting on that water to survive.
-With the goTenna Pro app, you are able to see your assets at any moment.
-That’s what you need in the middle of an emergency."
+Even for teams operating within impacted areas, off-grid texting and mapping capabilities ensure constant situational awareness for first responders performing life-saving work and delivering mission-critical supplies.

 This initial range test is only the start of establishing mesh networking alternatives in Puerto Rico.
 In future tests, LCG Holdings plans to evaluate how multiple mesh network hops can further increase range, ideally connecting San Juan City on the northeast coast of Puerto Rico to Mayaguez on the west coast — an approximately 72 mile distance with the island’s largest mountain range, Cordillera Central, in between.
 Additional projects on the horizon include the development of semi-permanent goTenna Pro aerial relay nodes throughout the island to ensure rapid deployment ahead of the next disaster.